Degenerate limits for one-parameter families of non-fixed-point diffusions on fractals: Introduction

 The construction of a Laplace operator on a finitely ramified fractal through an associated sequence of Dirichlet forms just requires that a compatible sequence of resistance neworks can be constructed on the graph approximations to the fractal \cite{Kigami2001}.
-The self-similarity allows this to be reduced to the study of a finite dimensional renormalization map on discrete Dirichlet forms.
-The fixed point problem for this renormalization map was the subject of the work of Sabot, Metz and Pierone, see (among others) \cite{sabot1997, metz95, metz1996, peirone2014, peirone2013}.
-In solving the uniqueness problem for nested fractals \cite{sabot1997} and \cite{metz1996} showed that when considering the renormalization map, although it is not a strict contraction in Hilbert's projective metric in general, iterates of the map converge to a fixed point under some conditions.
-Essentially one has to examine the map in the neighbourhood of possible degenerate fixed points and find conditions that ensure there is a move `away' from degeneracy and hence the map can be iterated toward the fixed point.
+The self-similarity allows this to be reduced to the study of a finite dimensional renormalization map on a cone of discrete irreducible Dirichlet forms.
+The fixed point problem for this renormalization map was the subject of the work of Sabot, Metz and Pierone, see (among others) \cite{sabot1997}, \cite{metz95}, \cite{metz1996}, \cite{peirone2014}, \cite{peirone2013}.
+In solving the uniqueness problem for nested fractals \cite{sabot1997} and \cite{metz1996} showed that when considering the renormalization map, although it is not in gerenal a strict contraction in Hilbert's projective metric on the cone, iterates of the map converge to a non-degenerate fixed point under some conditions.
+Essentially one has to examine the map in the neighbourhood of possible degenerate fixed points on the boundary of the cone of irreducible Dirichlet forms and find conditions that ensure there is a move `away' from degeneracy and hence the map can be iterated toward the non-degenerate fixed point.
 The construction of what we will call here a one-parameter family of non-fixed point diffusions is then about associating a sequence of resistor networks with the inverse iterates of this renormalization map, within a one-parameter family, so that the corresponding networks resemble the degenerate fixed point on the small scale but resemble the non-degenerate fixed point on the large scale.
-Using this approach, \cite{hattori1994}, \cite{hambly1998} showed that it was possible to construct a one parameter family of diffusions on the Sierpinski gasket by inverting a one-parameter version of the renormalization map and placing suitable conductances on the graphs $G_n$ so that $G_0$ had the effective resistance given by $(1,w,w)$.
-Figure~\ref{fig:oldgas} shows the configuration of resistors and the renormalization of total resistance $R(w) = /(12w^2+26w+12)/(w^3+8w^2+15w+6)$ and for the diagonal edges $\gamma(w)=(6w^2+4w)/(w^2+6w+3)$ obtained from the renormalization map.
+Using this approach, \cite{hattori1994}, \cite{hambly1998} showed that it was possible to construct a one parameter family of diffusions on the Sierpinski gasket by inverting a one-parameter version of the renormalization map and placing suitable conductances on the graphs $G_n$ which approximate the gasket so that $G_0$, the graph given by the triangle, had the effective resistance given by $(1,w,w)$.
+Figure~\ref{fig:oldgas} shows the configuration of resistors and the renormalization of total resistance $R(w) = (12w^2+26w+12)/(w^3+8w^2+15w+6)$ and for the diagonal edges $\gamma(w)=(6w^2+4w)/(w^2+6w+3)$ obtained from the renormalization map.

 Let $\{X^{n,w}_t;t\geq 0\}$ denote the continuous time random walk corresponding to the sequence of resistance networks $G_n$ in which the effective conductance over $G_0$ is given by the triple of conductors $(1,w,w)$.
 Then, it was shown in \cite{hattori1994}, that for any starting weight $0<w< 1$, as $n\to\infty$,